 By Sabrina Sucato and Abby Audenino

 When it comes to antiquing, the Hudson Valley is a bit like Mary Poppins’ carpet bag.
 Pop in one store and you’ll walk away with everything from cast iron pans and coffee pots to Shaker chairs and vintage tablecloths.
-Go to another and you just may find the perfect dining room table, bed frame, or record player to color your abode.
-Regardless of which thingamabobs and whatchamacallits call to you, you’ll find them all, and then some, at the region’s abundance of antique shops.
+Go to another and you just may find the perfect dining room table, bed frame, or record player to enliven your abode.
+Regardless of which thingamabobs and whatchamacallits call your name, you’ll find them all, and then some, at the region’s abundance of antique shops.

 Get ready to grab a tote, clear out your car (trust us, you’ll need the space), and embark on an antiquing adventure.